Avalanche322/mockup-for-company/README.md

 # mockup-for-company
 This is my second site on Tailwind and seventh for my portfolio.

-I made this site on the layout.
-This site is suitable for all devices with different resolutions and animations.
-In my work I used VS Code, Marcy (this is a website to use the layout).
+### Tools
+This project is built on: HTMl, CSS, JS, JQuery, Tailwind.

+### Plugins
+Slick slider, Video js.